hkpeaks/peaks-consolidation/README.md

 When it comes to data structures, bytearray is one of the most useful and memory-efficient.
 As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 16GB RAM.

-## Release Version Is Coming Soon By Jun 2023
+## Trial Version Is Coming Soon By Jun 2023

 <p align="center">
 <img src="https://github.com/hkpeaks/peaks-framework/blob/main/InitialRelease.png" width=50% height=50%>